 6. Avoid To Have Too Many Instruments In The Same Frequency Range

-Too many instruments can make your mix muddy but also make your mixes worse in any frequency range not only in the low-end and lower-mid region, which are considered as a frequency ranges of the muddy mixes.
-Try to avoid that and place your instruments smarter to fill up your spectrum correctly and prevent possible problems.
+Too many instruments can not only make your mix muddy ,but also make your mixes worse in any frequency range beyond the low-end and lower-mid region, which are considered frequency ranges of muddy mixes.
+Try to avoid that and be smart when placing your instruments to fill up your spectrum correctly and prevent possible problems.

-7. Compare It With Your Favourite Tracks In The Same Genre
+7. Compare It With Your Favorite Tracks In The Same Genre

-When you will feel like you are not sure if the actual sound is mixed correctly or would be better done, use some reference tracks to compare your version with the tune that you like.
+When you feel like you are not sure if the actual sound is mixed correctly or could be mixed better, use some reference tracks to compare your version with a tune that you like.
 If you are using a great pair of monitors or headphones, you will be able to make these quick tweaks that will improve your sound in general.
-That’s because they spent hours to make the track sound great, and you will quickly recognize which part needs your attention.
+That’s because pro producers and mix engineers spend hours to make a track sound great and you will quickly recognize which part needs your attention.

-It could be quick and easy changes like boosting, cutting, frequencies, adding simple compression that will make a huge difference, reduce the stereo width, decrease the levels on specific instruments, it’s that simple.
+It could be quick and easy changes, such as boosting or cuttingfrequencies, adding simple compression, reducing the stereo width, decreasing the levels on specific instruments, etc. It’s that simple.
 The beautiful thing about this is that you can see some significant sound improvements when making A/B comparison.

 8. Work With High Quality Sounds

 You just can’t improve your mixes if the original sounds are weak.
-Rather than using ordinary sounds, find sounds that will have potential, and it will be easier to mix them.
-On the flip side, when you are writing music, and you will use not very good sounds there, then mixing would change into treat/fixing mode, and you don’t do mixing anymore.
+Rather than using ordinary sounds, find sounds that have potentialso they are easier to mix.
+On the flip side, when you are writing music and not using great sound, then mixing changes into treating/fixing mode.

-That said, it’s not a condition to find sounds with a purpose to be able to make significant mixing, but the sound itself (if it’s an instrument, effect, vocal, whatever.)
-You have to know the frequencies of that sound and actually seeing them with a spectrum analyzer to determine if it’s right to sound when composing.
-So basically, it’s not about the mixing as much as about the writing music.
-Finally, the mixing is very important, and there is no doubt about it.
-But it underlies the composition – how good the composition/writing is, that quality the mixing process will be.
+With that said, it’s not a condition to find sounds for the purpose of better mixing, but the sound itself (if it’s an instrument, effect, vocal, whatever.)
+You have to know the frequencies of that sound or see them with a spectrum analyzer to determine if they are right to use when composing.
+It’s not about the mixing as much as about the writing music.
+Finally, mixing is very important, and there is no doubt about it.
+However, what lies underneath is the composition.
+The better the composition/writing is, the higher quality the mixing is.